Q: What banks do you recommend for SBA financed loans?

 Q: How long does the financing process take?

-A: On average, loan approval can take 60 to 90 days from the time all information has been provided to the bank.
+A: On average, loan closing/funding can take anywhere from 45 to 90 days from the time all information has been provided to the bank.
+The turnaround time depends greatly on the buyers’ responsiveness to requests from the bank.

 Q: What information will most banks require from the buyer?

 A: SBA application, fully executed LOI, past three (3) years W-2’s, past three (3) years personal tax returns (all pages), year-to-date pay stub(s) if applicable, two (2) months of bank statements identifying your source of down payment, and personal financial statement.
 If the buyer owns 25% or more of another company, additional information will be required to include: Past three (3) years business tax returns (all pages), year-end P&L and balance sheet for the past three (3) years, year-to-date month-ending company prepared P&L, balance sheet, AR and AP aging reports, and business debt schedule to match YTD balance sheet.

 Q: What information will most banks require from the seller?